-- 1. Subject to the density restriction of 2 units per acre, R-2 allows single-unit living in a detached house with a minimum lot size of 20,000 square feet. - 2.
-Smaller minimum lot sizes are permitted as part of a compact development. - 3.
-Additional building types, smaller lot sizes and increased density as part of a conservation development or cottage court are allowed in exchange for preserving common open space.
+- 1. R-2 allows single-unit living in a detached house and two-unit living in an attached house with a minimum lot size of 20,000 square feet. - 2.
+Decreased minimum lot sizes are permitted as part of a compact development. - 3.
+Additional building types and smaller lot sizes as part of a conservation development or cottage court are allowed in exchange for preserving common open space.